 What Is Environmental Remediation Services?

 Environmental remediation refers to efforts aimed at removing contaminants from the environment (e.g., groundwater, surface water, and soil) following a catastrophic environmental event (e.g., an oil spill) or years of pollution.
-It is often instigated by government or regulatory agencies with the intent of protecting people from the effects of exposure to the contaminants and/or to minimize the spread of contaminants to surrounding environments.
+It is often instigated by government or regulatory agencies with the intent of protecting people from the effects of exposure to the contaminants and/or minimizing the spread of contaminants to surrounding environments.

 Environmental Remediation Strategies